lewis-wow/Kiq/README.md

 Kiq.js is faster than libraries that doing same thing like React.js, Vue.js, etc...

 ## How can be faster than these libraries?
-It is optimized by requestAnimationFrame, bundling DOM changes into one bundle and do it in one time, so browser don't recalculate reflow and repaint every time, small size (under 2Kb min + gzip) and simple data control
+It is optimized by requestAnimationFrame, bundling DOM changes into one bundle and do it in one time, so browser don't recalculate reflow and repaint every time, small size (under 2Kb min + gzip) and simple data control.

 ## Can this library be faster than Svelte?
-Svelte is compiler and Kiq is javascript library, but sometimes Kiq can be faster and smaller than Svelte bundle
+Svelte is compiler and Kiq is javascript library, but sometimes Kiq can be faster and smaller than Svelte bundle.

 ## Can this library be faster than vanilla javasript?
 It can't, cause it is written in javasript, but because of some optimalization, it can be faster than DOM manipulation without these optimalizations.